310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% bubble Kuro pastinjuredsmile %}
 Yo, Morisawa.
 {% endbubble %}

 {% bubble Chiaki past %}
-Ah—Kiryu-kun!
+Ah— Kiryu-kun!
 Did everything go alright yesterday!?
 {% endbubble %}

 {% bubble Kuro pastinjured %}
 Yep, thanks to you.
 I was able to reach my li’l sis’s preschool.

 She looked lonely waitin’ for me for so long, and I made her worry over my sorry state.

 But the important bit is that I was able to pick her up.
 Thanks, I owe ya one.
 {% endbubble %}

 {% bubble Chiaki past %}
 Oh, no… I’m more than happy to know that the little I’ve done could still help you out.
 {% endbubble %}

 {% bubble Kuro pastinjuredsmile %}
 Hmm?
 Don’t go and make it more complicated than ya need to.
 You’re supposed to just say “you’re welcome” when someone thanks you, y’know♪

 Well, whatever.
 I said what I wanted to say, so I’m goin’.

-See ya. … Also, I do thank ya for yesterday, but…
+See ya. …Also, I do thank ya for yesterday, but…

 Seriously, don’t get involved with me, aight?
 Like I said, I ain’t in the safest kinda place right now.
 {% endbubble %}

 {% bubble Chiaki past %}
 Um, okay… Are you really alright?
 If there’s anything I can do, please tell me!
 {% endbubble %}

 {% bubble Kuro pastinjured %}
 *Huh*?
 Don’t get ahead of yourself, you dweeb.
 Ain’t nothin’ you can do for me, got it?
 It’s *my* problem, I’ll clean it up myself.
 {% endbubble %}

 {% bubble Kanata past %}
 …………
 {% endbubble %}